ruby2elixir/cercle/README.md

-# Cercle CRM for Trello lovers - Open Source - Phoenix & Vuejs
+# Cercle CRM for smart people & Trello lovers - Phoenix & Vuejs

 Cercle is a CRM for Trello lovers.